 Otto tells the Living Brain, which he modded to be his assistant, to fetch him some tea.
 Earl Grey.
 Hot.

-Issue #21: All the problems brought up in the previous issue are solved, but the Green Goblin has Carlie's evidence on Otto being Spider-Man after one of his goons kidnap her.
+Issue #21: All the problems brought up in the previous issue are solved (with the exception of the Black Cat problem), but the Goblin King has Carlie's evidence on Otto being Spider-Man after one of his goons kidnap her.
 Oh, and Peter Parker's grave is empty.

 Superior Carnage #5: Carnage knows Spider-Man is Doc Ock and Cletus Kasady is no longer lobotomized.